warptoad/gigabridge/README.md

-# giga-bridge
+# gigabridge
 Zk-first cross chain state.
-Giga-bridge is a smart-contract that allows contracts from L2's to permissionlesly share a merkle tree on L1
+Gigabridge is a smart-contract that allows contracts from L2's to permissionlesly share a merkle tree on L1